chetzel-fd/jpapi/docs/JAMF_CSR_GUIDE.md

 After completing these steps, you should have:
 - ✅ A code signing certificate in your keychain
 - ✅ The ability to sign packages with `codesign`
-- ✅ A signed version of your `onboardingBundle-chetzel-20250914.pkg`
+- ✅ A signed version of your package
 - ✅ Full integration with JPAPI's package signing features

 ---